 On December 10, 1898, the Treaty of Paris was signed, ending the Spanish-American War.

 Most of the countries addressed by the treaty had been fighting for their freedom from Spain for decades, such as the Cuban soldiers in the photo.
 None of them were represented at the signing of the treaty.
-(Learn more about the photo and the three wars that Cubans fought for independence.)
+(Learn more about the three wars that Cubans fought for independence.)

 Howard Zinn notes in A People’s History of the United States,